tequdev/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-cluster.md

      # Linux (bash)
      export EV_HP_OVERRIDE_CFG_PATH=<Path to your override HotPocket configuration file>
      ```
 5. You need to create the Preferred Hosts file that includes the host addresses to acquire instances from when creating a cluster.
-You can check the available hosts by using the [hosts page](https://dashboard.evernode.org/#/hosts) or the [`list` command](../evdevkit/overview.md#advanced-usage).
+You can check the available hosts by using the [Community Dashboards](https://dashboard.evernode.org) or the [`list` command](../evdevkit/overview.md#advanced-usage).

    - Create a new text file anywhere you prefer.
    - Add the Xahau address of each preferred host to the file, in a line-by-line format.